 (define occurs-bound? (lambda (s exp) (cond ((varref? exp) #f) ((app? exp) ;; handle an application ) (else ;; handle a lambda expression ) )))

-How can a variable occur bound in a procedure application?
-The application itself doesn't bind a variable.
-It is simply a list of two expressions.
-So s can occur bound in an application only if it occurs bound either in the procedure expression or in the argument expression:
+How can a variable occur bound in a function application?
+The application itself doesn't bind a variable; it is simply a list of two expressions.
+So s can occur bound in an application only if it occurs bound either in the function expression or in the argument expression:

 (define occurs-bound? (lambda (s exp) (cond ((varref? exp) #f) ((app? exp) (or (occurs-bound? s (app->proc exp)) (occurs-bound? s (app->arg exp))) ) (else ;; handle a lambda expression ) )))